Wild Forget-me-Nots

 And it will solace me in a lonely hour.'

-Masons like to tell the pretty story (unfortunately poorly supported by historical scholarship) that the forget-me-not was used as a symbol of masonic resistance to nazism.
+Masons like to tell the pretty story (unfortunately unsupported by historical scholarship) that the forget-me-not was used as a symbol of masonic resistance to nazism.
 This legend has attached to it the unlikely premise that nazi death camps permitted inmates to keep their personal jewelry.
-Upon that poorly thought out premise, so it is told, masons were able to recognize one another in the camps, by a small blue flower-pin they worn in their lapels (the nazis apparently also let imprisoned masons wear smart jackets with lapels).
+Upon that poorly thought out supposition, so it is told, masons were able to recognize one another in the camps, by a small blue flower-pin worn in their lapels (the nazis apparently also let imprisoned masons wear smart jackets with lapels).

 Certainly such pins existed during the war, & are today worn to commemorate the legend.
 I don't want to fault masons for inventing & wanting to believe in the meaning & purpose of this pin, which may first have been used as an emblem of masonic friendship in the 1920s.
 But it is also documented that certain fund-raising activities by the nazis themselves coopted the blue-flower lapel pin, & in 1938, youths wore these as evidence that they had contributed to a funding effort for rearmament.
-The forget-me-not lapel pin had become a symbol of nazi affiliation, therefdore even if it had once meant something finer to masons, it certainly did not indicate resistance to nazism, nor would any member of any group unsupportive of the nazis reveal themselves by pins that commemorated nazi fundraising.
-The pins that were used by the nazis, & by the masons, were exactly the same pins, made by a factory at Selb near the town of Bayreuth.

 The actual history, opposed to the legend, has been used by people paranoid about Masons in order to malign masonry & tie it to Hitler's own fascination for the occult.
 I am sorry to see it taken that far.
 I do perceive the legend as invented & embraced by German Masons to evade or paliate guilt, but I also believe many masons suffered under nazism.
-Only after the war the did the forget-me-not begin to commemorate masons who resisted or who were killed by nazis.
+Only after the war did the forget-me-not begin to commemorate masons who resisted or who were killed by nazis.
 And those who actually did so do deserve commemoration.

 So I prefer to build on the brave myth of masonic resistance, instead of the less bold implications the scholarship has revealed about those pins.
 And I suddenly fancied that there may once have been an Order of the Mouse-onic Brotherhood, in resistance against totalitarian cats, which explains the flower's genus name!
-No doubt my fondness for Beasts-in-Britches children's tales, like those of Thornton Burgess, inspired this vision of mice forced underground by persecution.
-It was a time when those of the Mouse-onic Order recognized one another by wee blue flowers that served them as appropriate-sized boutonieres!

 copyright © by Paghat the Ratgirl